Marriage of Figaro (Mad Men): Cultural references

 The episode's title refers to the Mozart opera of the same name, which can also be heard playing on the radio during Sally's party.

+The secretary pool discusses Lady Chatterly's Lover in scandalous tones.

 The creative team at Sterling Cooper discuss the "Think Small" and "Lemon" campaigns, which was considered revolutionary in the advertising industry during the time in which the episode is set.

 Reception

 Although critics' reviews for "Marriage of Figaro" were not unanimously positive, most saw character development as a strength of the episode.
 Alan Sepinwall of New Jersey's The Star-Ledger enjoyed the focus on Don's identity, which he wrote was the show's "most involving element" at that point in the series.
 In 2013, Emily VanDerWerff of The A.V.
 Club graded the episode an "A−", praising its having delved into Don's character in what was only a third episode.
 Six years after its initial airing, VanDerWerff wrote retrospectively:The task Mad Men set for itself from very early in its run was a tough one.
 Lacking the sorts of obvious external stakes that drive many of its cable drama cousins, the show was forced to figure out ways to portray interiority, the psychological makeup and emotional lives of its characters, without often resorting to them simply sitting down and telling us how they feel.
 It's for this reason that so many people I know have struggled with the show for several episodes—if not several seasons—until everything finally clicks in some episode and they realize the scope and ambition of what the show has pulled off.
 Mad Men is a show about things like anomie and emptiness, about boredom and frustration and intimacy.
 It's a show where the big moment can sometimes be something as simple as a beautiful woman sliding a handsome man's cufflink back to him when it drops from his wrist.
-"The Marriage Of Figaro" has a very deliberate work/home split, following Don Draper in both environments and seeing how he fits (or doesn't fit) in either one.
+"The Marriage of Figaro" has a very deliberate work/home split, following Don Draper in both environments and seeing how he fits (or doesn't fit) in either one.